Transfer Learning in Information Criteria-based Feature Selection: Real Data Applications

-{Figure \ref{fig4} gives the performance comparisons of the two proposed TLCp procedures and other baseline methods.
-As Figure \ref{fig4} (a) shows, if we tune TLCp parameters as described above, the original TLCp scheme outperforms the original Cp method for each sample size.
-Specifically, the original TLCp outperforms the original Cp $29\%$ in terms of the average excess unexplained variance across three sample sizes.
-The excess unexplained variance is denoted as the difference between the unexplained variance and the ideal unexplained variance, the latter of which is the theoretical best performance of a model.
-Moreover, the original TLCp method is competitive with methods that are not Cp-based, i.e., the stepwise FS and LASSO, and performs dramatically better than univariate FS.
-We also observe that the approximate TLCp method, which identifies an estimator that asymptotically approximates the solution of the original TLCp problem when $n\rightarrow \infty$, achieves satisfactory performance when the sample sizes are limited.
-These observations demonstrate the superiority of the two proposed TLCp frameworks. }
+Figure \ref{fig4} presents the performance comparisons of the two proposed TLCp procedures and other baseline methods.
+As Figure \ref{fig4}(a) shows, the proposed TLCp schemes outperform the original Cp method for each sample size.
+In terms of the average excess unexplained variance across three sample sizes, the original TLCp outperforms the original Cp by $20.27\%$ and the approximate TLCp cutoff method by $6.51\%$. {The excess unexplained variance is defined as the unexplained variance difference between the TLCp and the original Cp methods as a percentage of the unexplained variance difference between the original Cp method and the ideal unexplained variance.} We also find that the proposed original TLCp method is competitive with the stepwise FS, LASSO and univariate FS.

-{To show the capacity of the proposed TLCp schemes to leverage related tasks, in Figure \ref{fig4} (b), we compare the TLCp procedures and the aforementioned baseline methods trained on the whole data (as though all the data are sampled from one blast furnace).
-We see that our TLCp methods consistently produce significant improvements over the benchmarks.
-This performance demonstrates the ability of the proposed TLCp mechanisms to efficiently capture useful information shared among the target and source tasks.}

-{In addition, thanks to the proposed tuning rules, our TLCp procedures outperform the existing two multi-task learning methods, the least $\ell_{2,1}$-norm method and the multi-level LASSO in the blast furnace problem (see Figure \ref{fig4} (c)). }
+{To show the capacity of the proposed TLCp schemes to leverage related tasks, in Figure \ref{fig4}(b), we compare the performance of the TLCp procedures and the aggregate benchmarks.
+We see that our TLCp methods consistently produce significant improvements over the aggregate benchmarks.
+This performance demonstrates the ability of the proposed TLCp mechanisms to efficiently capture useful information shared among the target and source tasks.
+Furthermore, our TLCp procedures outperform the multi-level LASSO, and perform similarly to the least $\ell_{2,1}$-norm method in the blast furnace problem (see Figure \ref{fig4}(c)). }